Kitchen Remodels and Panel Capacity: Questions Before Cabinets Lock In

 What to gather before the first visit

-Appliance cutsheets with electrical requirements, architect or designer drawings if they exist, photos of the panel interior and service entry, and a short list of nuisance trips from the last year.
+Appliance cut sheets, architect or designer drawings if they exist, photos of the panel interior and service entry, and a short list of nuisance trips from the last year.
 Mention your town so dispatch can align with service areas such as Grafton or Thief River Falls or wherever your address actually sits.
 April and May still offer cooler attics near many panels compared with midsummer heat, which is a practical comfort detail even though work continues year round.

 Planning a kitchen or bath remodel and unsure about panel capacity?